Demontager/txpower/README.md

 2. Run it without arguments to see the list of available options

+**Optional**

+3. Set required power limit in script body.

-power    :set $POWER
+power    :set 30dbm

 start    :enable monitor mode and airodump-ng

 stop     :disable monitor mode

-all      :set $POWER, enable monitor mode and airodump-ng
+all      :set 30dbm, enable monitor mode and airodump-ng

 channel  :set desired channel 1-13 (optional)